-Community Center requirements.
+2204.01Community Center requirements.
 Each Housing for Older Persons development must provide a Community Center intended to serve as the locus of community life and activities for the residents.
 Whenever possible, the Community Center shall be centrally located in relation to the housing units.
-The Community Center must be a minimum of one thousand (1,000) square feet in size and must include facilities such as an activities/social room, as well as a kitchen, laundry room and bathroom facilities.
-The main entrance to the community center must be handicapped accessible.
+The Community Center must be a minimum of one thousand (1,000) square feet of heated living space in size and must include an ADA accessible activities/social room and ADA compliant bathroom.
+The Community Center may also include as well as facilities such as a kitchen, or laundry room. and bathroom facilities.
+The main entrance to the community center must be ADA compliant handicapped accessible.
 The community center requires one parking space to be provided per 200 sq.ft. of interior heated space.
-At least two h-Handicapped parking spaces must be provided in accordance with Americans with Disabilities (ADA) requirements. adjacent to the handicapped accessible main entrance.
+At least two h-Parking spaces must be provided in accordance with ADA dimensions. adjacent to the handicapped accessible main entrance.